Get Advice

 SERVICES OFFERED BY THE JUSTICE PROJECT

 UEA’s Justice Project works with people who have been convicted of serious crimes but maintain their innocence, to see if there are grounds to overturn their convictions.
 Students can often be found in the Law Clinic sifting through evidence boxes to reassess the evidence against the prisoners and identify new lines of enquiry.
-The project is run by Maureen Bacon KC, a retired Crown Court judge who has prosecuted and defended serious cases.
-If you are a prisoner and you would like to be considered by the project, please contact the organisation Inside Justice as they provide our cases.
+The project is run by Louise Shorter.
+Please see our Justice Project page for more information.

 SERVICES OFFERED BY STREET LAW